How to decide where to live

 How is the job market?

-When employment opportunities are important to you, research the kinds and numbers of jobs available as well as what they pay in the community where you want to live.
+When employment opportunities are important to you, research the kinds and numbers of jobs available as well as what they pay in the area where you want to live.
 Look at how far you may have to commute and how much it might cost you.
 Having a profession that allows you to work from home can give you more choices!

 How are the schools?